ritwickrajmakhal/youtube-insights/docs/index.md

 YouTube Insights is a Flask web application that uses MindsDB SDK to analyze sentiment and summarize comments for a given YouTube video.
 This project helps you gain insights into the sentiments expressed in comments on YouTube videos and provides a summarized overview of the comments.

+Note: We will make a simpler version of YouTube Insights project in this tutorial.
+The full project can be found [here](https://github.com/ritwickrajmakhal/youtube-insights).

 ## Table of Contents

 - [Prerequisites](#prerequisites)